foundersandcoders/mc-recursion/README.md

 # mc-recursion
+The aim of workshop is to introduce students to recursive programming.

- recursive programming is all about functions that invoke themselves.
+ Recursive programming is all about functions that invoke themselves.
 It allows us to perform the same sort of tasks that loops are typically used for but in a an arguably more elegant way.
 Recursion isn't useful in every situation but it some problems are most easily solved recursively - and it's always fun to learn